Masters Frequently Asked Questions

 Please note that English language tests are only valid for two years.
 We will accept tests taken up to two years preceding the programme start date.
 However, the School reserves the right to request further test evidence so that a more reliable assessment can be made in some cases.

-In general, English language evidence from tests, e.g. IELTS or TOEFL, taken 2 years before the start of the Masters programme will be accepted.
+IELTS or TOEFL or Pearsons Test results are valid for 2 years.
+We will accept tests taken up to two years preceding the programme start date.
 However, the School reserves the right to request further test evidence so that a more reliable assessment can be made in some cases.

 Do I have to submit evidence of English language proficiency with my application?